 - Direct contact with ESS organizations.

 The Emergency Services Sector Information Sharing Initiative aligns with Executive Order 13636 (Sec.
-4. Cybersecurity Information Sharing) and with Presidential Policy Directive 21 (Sector-Specific Agencies Roles and Responsibilities).
+4. Cybersecurity Information Sharing) and with Presidential Policy Directive 21 (Sector Risk Management Agencies Roles and Responsibilities).